rennehir/telegram-postipate-bot/README.md

 ## How to publish

-`git push` to this repo starts the build process on Netlify.
-After that you need to set the webhook again to point to the production url.
+`git push` to this repo starts the build process on Netlify and a GitHub action takes care of setting the bot's webhook url